Vicky Goh: Biography

 Goh studied at Cheltenham Ladies' College, obtained a medical degree from University of Cambridge.
 She further trained at General Medicine and Radiology in London (UK) and University Health Network Hospitals in Toronto (Canada).
 She has also worked as a Consultant Oncological Radiologist at Mount Vernon Hospital in the area of colorectal cancer.
 She served as a president of the European Society of Oncologic Imaging in the past.
 She is now a chair of the academic committee at the Royal College of Radiologists, and steering committee member of the European School of Radiology.

 She is interested in studying tumour heterogeneity, micro-environment, biomarker development in gastrointestinal, lung and renal cancers in humans using multi-modality functional imaging.
 According to Scopus, she has published 209 scientific documents with 7233 citations, and an h-index of 45.
 She has been mentioned on public online-blogs on several occasions for her cancer imaging work.
 Her ORCID profile can be found here.

-Prof Goh is a deputy editor for the Radiology journal.
+Goh is a deputy editor for the Radiology journal.